paween1980/ExtendMap/README.md

 # ExtendMap
 Golang: extend map[string]interface{} that often use with JSON.

 Need to merge 2 maps/json in golang.
+The result is a new extend map.

 For example:-